itheaks/hacktech/README.md

 # hacktech
-A solo Hackathon based on Machine Learning conducted by Christ University.
+A Hackathon based on Machine Learning conducted by Christ University.